jrehor/kcc/README.md

 estimated reading time 15yrs

 ## Genesis
-In the beginning was the word, and only then there was computer code, and this is why there are some basic truths you need to know before we can proceed.
+In the beginning was the word, and the computer happened later.
+It is important to discuss a few important questions before we get to write any code in k.

 ### who is k